A Note on CFT Correlators in Three Dimensions

 The $\langle JJJ\rangle_{odd}$ structures do not show up in free field theories.
-It can arise in interacting three dimensional CFTs that violate parity.
-For example it is non-zero at odd loop order in the theory of a fundamental fermion coupled to a $U(N)$ Chern-Simons gauge field, as will be demonstrated in \cite{GMPSY}.
+They can arise in interacting three dimensional CFTs that violate parity.
+For example they are generically non-zero at odd loop order in the theory of a fundamental fermion or boson coupled to a $U(N)$ Chern-Simons gauge field, as demonstrated in \cite{GMPSY, Ofer-et-al}.